Maternity Home Tax Credit

 - (Step 1) Annually, maternity homes desiring to participate in this tax credit program must submit an Agency Eligibility Verification application and supporting documentation to DSS to determine qualification status for the next state fiscal year.

 - (Step 2) DSS notifies maternity homes of their eligibility and equally apportions the total available tax credits among the eligible homes.
 These credits are effective beginning July 1 of each state fiscal year.
-The amount of credits available cannot exceed $2.0 million in a state fiscal year (July 1 through June 30).
+The amount of credits available cannot exceed $3.5 million in a state fiscal year (July 1 through June 30) effective July 1, 2019

 (Step 3) If determined eligible by DSS, the maternity home may begin receiving contributions eligible for the tax credit beginning July 1.
 Note: Maternity homes are permitted to decline a contribution from a taxpayer.